 Settings Guidelines

 Create One User Creates one user

 Create Many Users Creates multiple users

 Delete Deletes the selected users

 Delete All Deletes all the users on the page.

-// hide columns Select the option to hide or show specific columns.
+Show / hide columns Select the option to hide or show specific columns.

-A Deletes the record of the guest user.
+Delete Deletes the record of the guest user.

+Settings Guidelines

-Resets the password of the guest user.
+Reset Resets the password of the guest user.

-/ Edits the details of the guest user.
+Edit Edits the details of the guest user.

 Search Searches for guest/s with specific names.

-Figure 416 shows the page for adding a single guest user.
+The following figure shows the page for adding a single guest user.